 Project quality is often part of the technical manager's responsibility.
 On large projects or projects with a high degree of technical complexity, the quality is sometimes a separate function reporting to the project manager.
 The project quality manager focuses on the quality of the project work processes and not the quality of the client's product.
-For example, if the project is to design and construct an automobile factory, the quality manager focuses on the equipment installed by the project team.
+For example, if the project is to design and construct an automobile factory, the quality manager focuses on the project work processes and meeting the technical specification of the equipment installed by the project team.
 The project quality manager is not responsible for the quality of the car the plant produces.
 If the plant functions to the defined project specifications, the quality of the plant output is the responsibility of the plant quality department, and it may take several months for the plant to refine the work processes to meet the design specifications of the car.